DrLex0/quake-frogbots/README.md

   _(Status: mechanism implemented, PoC works, working on script to inject WP into map/ent.)_
 - Add more—ideally all—of Trinca's waypoints, with errors fixed and updated to benefit from the new features.
 - Create new waypoints for some more recent popular maps.
 - Some more documentation, like how the whole thing works at a technical level.
+Don't expect me to explain all voodoo in `route_calc.qc` though…

 No promises about dates or reaching these goals whatsoever.
 It is done when it's done.
 Obviously, if you want to jump in and help: fork and branch this repository, do your thing, and create a pull request.

 ### Not really planned, but who knows…
-- Make shootable doors even more universal and extend to any shootable trigger.
-Bots should be able to open any door on the path they want to follow, without having to tie it to specific goals/zones.
+- Make shootable doors even more universal, and extend to any shootable trigger.
+Bots should be able to open _any_ door or activate _any_ bridge on _any_ path they want to follow by shooting at a trigger, without having to tie it to specific goals/zones.
 The current `dm6_door` system is overly complicated.
 - Improve Frogbot functionality in non-Quakeworld engines.
 It is already possible to build and run a plain Quake `progs.dat` by setting the `QUAKE` preprocessor macro, but some things are broken.
 If you want to try this: remember to start a network game, or very weird things will happen when attempting to add a bot in single-player mode.
 However, one extra feature that the Quake build has, is that you can turn yourself into a bot through `impulse 123`, both in single-player and multiplayer.
 Try it!
 - Disable or reduce advanced tactics on lower bot skill levels.
 For instance, I shouldn't get a rocket accurately launched from a long distance in my face when turning around a corner on the very lowest skill levels.
-Bots also shouldn't do smart things on low smartness settings, like deliberately damaging themselves to be able to pick up armor such that other players cannot.
+Bots also shouldn't do smart things on low smartness settings, like deliberately damaging themselves to be able to pick up armor such that other players cannot, and a level zero bot should have zero advance knowledge of when an item will spawn.

-### Wild ideas
-- Construct reasonable waypoints automatically with AI and evolutionary algorithms and blockchain and all other buzzwords we can throw against it.
-Yet, manual editing may always be needed for the best results.

 ## License

 Although the only real evidence is [in a casual forum post](https://www.quakeworld.nu/news/177/frogbot-gets-gpl), Robert ‘Frog’ Field released the Frogbot under the **GPL,** hence this fork is also GPL.
-Perhaps the situation is a bit complicated due to others also contributing to this, and perhaps it is not totally legal for me to distribute Trinca's waypoint collection in this repository, but the alternative is for all his work to vanish into oblivion, which makes no sense.
+Perhaps the situation is a bit complicated due to others also contributing to this, and perhaps it is not totally legal to distribute Trinca's waypoint collection in this repository, but the alternative is for all his work to vanish into oblivion, which makes no sense.

 Regards,